Hearing Aids Overview

 Tinnitus Therapy

 If you suffer from tinnitus, you will most likely want to invest in a hearing aid that has built-in technology to help mask the annoying ringing or buzzing you hear.
-Most of the hearing aids we work with have sound generators that we can enable if tinnitus therapy is necessary.
+Most of the hearing aids we work with have sound generators that we can enable if tinnitus treatment is necessary.

 Learn more about tinnitus